Photo Credit: Rollins Studio

 In addition to his marching arts experience, Grant has performed on euphonium with the Murray State University Wind Ensemble, Tuba-Euphonium Ensemble, and Trumpet Ensemble playing bass trumpet.
 During these years, he enjoyed performances at the International Tuba-Euphonium Conference in Knoxville, TN (2016), Kentucky Music Educators Association Conference in Louisville, KY (2017), and the National Trumpet Competition in Denver, CO (2017).
 While at the University of Arizona, Grant was a member of the Collegium Musicum—the university’s renowned early music vocal ensemble, in addition to performing on the sackbut with Arizona Baroque.

 Originally from Lexington, KY, Grant holds degrees in music education and musicology from Murray State University (BM ’18) and the University of Arizona (MM ’20).
 During his education, Grant has studied euphonium with Ray Conklin and Geoff Durbin, conducting with Chad Nicholson, Chad Shoopman, and Robert Ambrose, and additional musical studies (arranging/musicology) with John Fannin and Matthew Mugmon.
 Grant is an alumni brother of Phi Mu Alpha Sinfonia Fraternity, and an honorary member of Tau Beta Sigma National Honorary Band Sorority.
-He also holds active memberships in the National Association for Music Education (NAfME), College Band Director’s National Association (CBDNA), Arizona Music Educator’s Association (AMEA), Society for American Music (SAM), and the International Society for the Research and Promotion of Wind Music (IGEB).
+He also holds active memberships in the International Society for Research and Promotion of Wind Music (IGEB), College Band Director’s National Association (CBDNA), American Musicological Society (AMS), and the Society for American Music (SAM).

 Education